lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Delegates who joined DP0 in 2021 do not need to attend a kick-off info session in 2022.

-**Connection Info:** `ls.st/dp0-events <http://ls.st/dp0-events>`_
+**Connection Info:** `ls.st/dp0-events <https://ls.st/dp0-events>`_

-**Recording:** (link to be added here)
+.. **Recording:** (link to be added here)

 | **Schedule:**
-| - Session 1: Fri Jul 8 2022 at 09:00 US Pacific, Fri Jul 1 2022 at 16:00 UTC
+| - Session 1: Fri Jul 8 2022 at 09:00 US Pacific, Fri Jul 8 2022 at 16:00 UTC
 | - Session 2: Mon Jul 11 2022 at 21:00 US Pacific, Tue Jul 12 2022 at 04:00 UTC
 | - Session 3: Tue Jul 12 2022 at 07:00 US Pacific, Tue Jul 12 2022 at 14:00 UTC

-Note that the first kick-off info session, on Fri Jul 8 2022 at 09:00 US Pacific, takes place during the first hour of the first of the :ref:`Delegate-Homepage-DP0-Delegate-Assemblies`.
+Note that the first kick-off info session, on Fri Jul 8 2022 at 09:00 US Pacific, takes place during the first hour of the first :ref:`Delegate-Homepage-DP0-Delegate-Assemblies`.

 | **Every session will be 1 hour and will cover:**
 | - DP0 goals and the road to Rubin Observatory operations